-It shall be a standing DCP policy that all Site Administrators report in person to their work sites in the event of a Declared Emergency or a major earthquake.
+It shall be standing DCP policy that all Site Administrators report in person to their work sites in the event of a Declared Emergency or a major earthquake.

-Additionally, each Site Manager shall prepare and keep a current telephone list of home emergency numbers for all site personnel.
+Additionally, each Site Manager shall prepare and keep current a telephone list of home emergency numbers for all site personnel.